Today I am Devotion

 A soft lavender tendril settled on her shoulder.

-Her racing thoughts halted and she froze.
-Then took a deep, deserving breath.
-She waved the wisp away with one hand, and with the other, caught a tear trying to fall.
+Her racing thoughts halted.
+Then she took a deep, deserving breath.
+She waved the wisp away with one hand and with the other caught a tear trying to fall down her cheek.

 She could not do the gallery.
 How could she risk all those people?
 What if the jaguar on her rock ledges decided it too wanted life?
 Or if she took on the forest panels, what would emerge from them?
 A simple sapling, or the shadows themselves?
 It could not be done.
-To hold off the fear, she dove into the self pity and pulled a chardonnay bottle from her fridge before dragging herself to the shower, turning the water to as hot as she could bear.
-Perhaps a good soak, both inside and out, could steady her to answer the email with a polite, inexplicable “Thank you, but no thank you.”
+To hold off the fear, she dove into the self pity and pulled a chardonnay bottle from her fridge before dragging herself to the tub for scalding sanctuary, a lounging frog leaping out of her way.
+Perhaps a good soak, inside and out, could steady her to answer the email with a polite, inexplicable “Thank you, but no thank you.”

 There was a moment of silence, and then another growl that curled into almost a full roar.